LordOfTheSnow/ioBroker-scripts/fritzbox-call-on-lg-tv/README.md

 * When setting up the adapter for the LG TV, you need to confirm access of the script to your TV as shown on the TV display.
 * Both devices should be in the same network of course.

+## Documentation
 This is no ioBroker / Blockly documentation.
 So see there (well, is there any usable ioBroker documentation at all???) how to set up ioBroker and its adapters / instances.

+Here is what the German texts in the script mean in English:
+* "unbekannt" -> unknown
+* "unbekannte Rufnummer" -> unknown number

 ## Files provided